One Main Subject Can Make Your Photos More Interesting

 Compose your photograph so your subject is significantly brighter or darker than the background.
-It will stand out.
+It will stand out and make you photo more interesting.
 This is called figure to ground photography.
 Your subject is immediately obvious when someone views the photo.

 You want contrast between the light falling on your subject and lighting on the background.
 This will create the most appealing figure to ground photographs.
 I love using this technique.

 I use this technique to make my outdoor studio portraits.
 By positioning the backdrop so the sun is behind it I am able to keep it in the shade.
 Because it’s black, there’s very little light reflected.
 My subject stands about one meter in front of the background.
 Reflected light bouncing off the ground and a reflector in front illuminates them.
 Contrast between the light value of my subject and the background is enough.
 Almost all detail in the background disappears because of the difference in light value.

 Figure to ground happens naturally too, not only in controlled situations like my outdoor studio.
 Look for where you can compose with a background all in the shade and where there’s more light on your subject.
 Find places you can let your subject go dark and the background is light.
 The most extreme example of this is a silhouette.

 Isolation happens when there’s enough contrast between subject and background.
 Mostly because of the different light values.
 When you set your exposure for your subject and it’s two or more stops different than the background, this is enough to make a figure to ground photograph.
 The greater number of stops different, the more impact the effect has.

 When there’s not much difference in the light on the subject and the background it will be harder to see.
 You may also have to do more post-processing to enhance the contrast and make your subject stand out.

 Learn to see the situations where figure to ground will happen.
 Remember that our eyes see more tonal range than most cameras do.
 Think about the light on your subject and the shaded background.
 How you can set your exposure to best exploit the contrast?